 --- JFK in the Senate: Pathway to the Presidency

 David Stewart, founder of Washington Independent Review of Books and organizer of WIRB's first conference, Books Alive!
 (2013).
-After attending several such conferences I can report that they are days well spent.
+After attending several such conferences I can report that they were days well spent.
 Here's a write-up about WIRB on Critical Mass (the National Book Critics Circle's blog).
-David has got to be the most productive member of the Washington Biography Group!
+David has got to be the most prolific member of the Washington Biography Group!

 The New Land Book One of the modestly titled Overstreet Saga, which unfolds on the Maine coast in the eighteenth-century, a fictional trilogy with stories inspired by the experiences of his mother's family in America.